Vladimíra Bujárková

-Vladimíra Bujárková is a Paralympian athlete from the Czech Republic competing mainly in category F37 shot put and discus events.
+Vladimíra Bujárková (born 13 August 1979 in Jilemnice) is a Paralympian athlete from the Czech Republic competing mainly in category F37 shot put and discus events.

 Bujárková first competed in the Paralympics in the 2000 Summer Paralympics edition in Sydney.
 There she competed in the F37 javelin and shot and won a silver medal in the F37 discus.
 In Athens at the 2004 Summer Paralympics she couldn't quite retain a medal position in the discus in the F37/38 class but made up for it with a silver in the F37/38 shot put.
 In the 2008 Summer Paralympics she again competed in the F37/38 shot and discus but this time winning no medals.